Bunions vs. Bone Spurs: Understanding the Differences

 There are five long bones just before the toes, called metatarsals.
 The first metatarsal bone connects the midfoot to the big toe.
 It is the strongest and thickest of the five metatarsals, as it bears more weight and force during gait.
 It is at this juncture that bunions are born.

-The bump is actually not a new bone, but in fact the head of the first metatarsal sticking out.
+The bump is actually not an extra bone, but in fact the head of the first metatarsal sticking out.
 With a bunion, or hallux abducto valgus deformity, what occurs over time is that the first metatarsal slides out away from the second metatarsal.
 This protrusion from the foot gives the appearance of a bump of new or enlarged bone.
 To add to the bump, there may also be a bursal (fluid filled sac) over the bump, accompanied by soft tissue swelling and inflammation.
+For those dealing with this condition, finding the right footwear is crucial.
+Shoes for men with bunions and women’s bunion shoes are specifically designed to accommodate the altered foot shape, providing relief and improving comfort.

 What is a bone spur?